amigavision/AmigaVision/cd32/ReadMe.txt

 Put your CD32 disc images in the `games/AmigaCD32` directory.
 You have to use the MiSTer CD32 CHD pack, or rename your own CHD images according to the naming scheme for the MGLs to work.

 The expected names are listed at the bottom of this file.
 We do not support `bin/cue` or `ISO` files.
+Because why would you want to waste space like that? 😅

 ## Mapping Controller Inputs